 Originally, it was a rather small fortified keep built in the early 1300s.
 It changed over time and in the 19th century, was redesigned into something that looks more like a French chateau than a medieval castle.

-Since it was built, it has been continuously inhabited by the Earls and Dukes of Sutherland.
-The castle has a lovely interior and an amazing 189 rooms, many of which are open to the public.
+Since its construction, the Earls and Dukes of Sutherland have continuously inhabited the castle.
+The castle has a lovely interior and an amazing 189 rooms, many open to the public.
 Its grounds and gardens are elaborate and well worth exploring.

-Good to know – Remember to leave your backpack at home when visiting — they are not allowed in the castle.
+That’s good to know.
+Remember to leave your backpack at home when visiting—it’s not allowed in the castle.

 Cawdor Castle

-When venturing into Cawdor Big Wood to visit Cawdor Castle, you might be expecting to find traces of Shakespeare’s Macbeth.
+When visiting Cawdor Big Wood to visit Cawdor Castle, you might expect to find traces of Shakespeare’s Macbeth.
 The reality is, the castle has precisely nothing to do with the Scottish Play.
 It was built in 1370, 300 years after the real Macbeth lived and died.

 Still, it’s a romantic and inspiring place to visit.
 It has all of the castle bells and whistles — turrets, a tower, dungeons and a drawbridge.
 Inside there is antique art and exquisite furnishings that you’d expect in such a grand residence.